Doctor of Occupational Therapy Degree and Curricula

 In addition to didactic course work, students in the entry-level professional OTD pathway must register for Level I Fieldwork for four didactic semesters of the curriculum beginning in the second semester.
 Level I Fieldwork is provided in a variety of settings covering the lifespan, including hospitals, clinics, school systems and community centers.
 The schedule of didactic classes is organized in such a way to assist students in accomplishing this course requirement.
 All fieldwork assignments are made by the Occupational Therapy Academic Fieldwork Coordinators.

 Two of the eight professional semesters required for the awarding of the entry-level OTD degree are three-month Level II Fieldwork placements at supervised, approved facilities.
 Eligibility for Level II Fieldwork experiences is determined by the student’s mastery of the professional curriculum.
-In addition, a 16-week Professional Rotation experience is required during the eighth (last) semester of the curriculum.
+In addition, a 14-week Doctoral Capstone experience is required during the final semester of the curriculum.
 A GPA of 2.00 or higher is required for Level II Fieldwork placement.

 It is the student’s responsibility to finance transportation and living accommodations for all fieldwork and Professional Rotation courses.
-Students should plan to travel to sites outside of the local area for both Level I and Level II Fieldwork, as well as for Professional Rotation.
+Students should plan to travel to sites outside of the local area for both Level I and Level II Fieldwork, as well as for Doctoral Capstone experiences.

 Entry-level Hybrid Distance Pathway